-Following the completion of the Business Combination, we adopted a director compensation program, the PLBY Group, Inc. Non-Employee Director Compensation Policy, effective February 10, 2021, which consists of both cash and equity components.
+The PLBY Group, Inc. Non-Employee Director Compensation Policy became effective as of February 10, 2021 and was amended on April 20, 2023.
+Our Non-Employee Director Compensation Policy consists of both cash and equity components.
 We also currently reimburse our directors for their reasonable out-of-pocket expenses in connection with attending Board and committee meetings.

-Our Non-Employee Director Compensation Policy provides that each non-employee director receives the following compensation for board of directors and committee services:
+Through April 20, 2023, our Non-Employee Director Compensation Policy provided that each non-employee director received the following compensation for board of directors and committee services: